brody192/railway-cron/README.md

 Both these actions are equivalent to clicking the `restart` / `redeploy` options in the deployments 3-Dot menu but on the desired Cron schedule.

+**Caveats:** Since this template uses one token for all the Railway API calls made, the token provided would need to have access to all the projects in the defined schedules. eg, If you use a token for team 'A' all the projects in the schedules would need to be within team 'A'.

+If you used a personal account token, all the projects in the schedules would need to be under your personal account.

+It doesn't matter if you deploy this template to the team or personal account, as long as you provide the correct token.

 ## How to Setup

 - **Get at least one Cron schedule prepared**

     - This is made easy with a [bookmarklet](https://bookmarklets.org/what-is-a-bookmarklet/).
-The pre-made bookmarklet that will help construct our schedule can be added to your bookmark bar via [this website](https://bookmarklet.up.railway.app/cron-config/)
+The pre-made bookmarklet that will help construct our schedule can be added to your bookmark bar via [this website](https://bookmarklets.up.railway.app/cron-config/)

     - Once the bookmarklet has been added to your bookmark bar, open your Railway project and desired service, and click the bookmarklet, a popup will ask you to input your Cron expression and action type, then you will be forwarded to a page that contains your schedule config, copy this long string and save it somewhere for later use.